Citi® Double Cash Card

 - No Annual Fee.
 Citi Double Cash doesn’t have an annual fee.
 This further boosts its effective cash back earning rate and serves as a welcome contrast with some higher-end cash back cards, such as American Express’s Blue Cash Preferred ($95 annual fee).

-- Long Intro APR Period.
+- Very Long Intro APR Period.
 Citi Double Cash comes with a 18-month 0% intro APR promotion for balance transfers.
-That’s longer than Capital One Quicksilver, which offers a rolling nine-month intro APR period, and Discover it, which offers a 12-month intro APR period.
+That’s longer than Capital One Quicksilver, which offers a 15-month intro APR period, and Discover it, which offers a 12-month intro APR period.
 Following the end of the intro period, the balance transfer APR rises to range between 15.74% and 25.74%, depending on your creditworthiness

 - No Caps, Rotating Categories, or Activation Requirements.
 Citi Double Cash offers flat, across-the-board, unlimited cash back earning power.
 You never have to worry about spending caps, rotating categories, or pesky category activation requirements.
 That’s not the case with Chase Freedom and Discover it, both of which have quarterly rotating spending categories with caps and activation requirements.

 - Has a Penalty APR.
 Citi Double Cash charges penalty interest.
 That’s a big problem for cardholders who miss payments.
 Many competing cards, including Capital One Quicksilver, don’t have penalty APRs.

 - Has a Foreign Transaction Fee.
 This card’s foreign transaction fee is a bummer for cardholders who travel outside the U.S. with any frequency.
 Capital One Quicksilver and Discover it both eschew foreign transaction fees, cutting globe-trotting cardholders a major break.